"Come to me, all you that are weary and are carrying heavy burdens, and I will give you rest." - Matthew 11:28

 We acknowledge that mental and emotional wellness are subject to both internal and external circumstances, with countless experiences of well-being along a continuum between the extreme ends of healthiness and unhealthiness.
 Depending on your circumstance at any given time, you may find yourself at one point on the continuum and shift position as your situation improves or declines.

-If you think you might benefit from some help, we're here for you.
+If you think you might benefit from some additional help, we're here for you.
 Email Karen confidentially at .
+Keep reading below for links to resources curated by our Caring Ministry Team.

 Mental Health and Faith